dortamur/satisfactory-uevr-enhancements/Performance.md

 For the table below, "Game Size" is a rough estimate of how complex your game save is that you are testing: Small = early tiers, minimal builds, Medium = mid-game, modest builds, Large = late-game, decent builds, Huge = mid to late game with larger builds, Andrew = Mega-builds stretching the capabilities of the engine.

 Global Illumination is *off* unless mentioned in the Notes.
 Render resolution is *per eye*.
+Graphics is using *DirectX 12* unless otherwise specified.

 | Contributor | Headset       | Connection / Runtime         | CPU / GPU                 | Graphics / Scaling  | Game Size | Render Res, | FPS | Notes                 |
 | ----------- | ------------- | ---------------------------- | ------------------------- | ------------------- | --------- | ----------- | --- | --------------------- |